lunasec-io/lunasec/docs/blog/2022-07-20-vex-silence-false-positives.md

 While the NTIA’s standard defines the minimum data elements, there is not a standard for how VEX should be transmitted or exchanged.
 Dissemination of VEX is a critical part of making the standard effective for vulnerability response.

-LunaTrace is building a global database and tooling to automatically generate VEX documents through analysis to increase the Signal to Noise ratio of your Vulnerability Assessment tool.
+LunaTrace is building a global database and tooling to automatically generate VEX documents through analysis to increase the Signal to Noise Ratio of your Vulnerability Assessment tool.
 Contact us to learn more.

 <!-- Footnotes themselves at the bottom. -->